 It is necessary to try

-I will try using the history of engineering to explain my view on our present situation regarding networking.
+Using the history of engineering I will try to explain my point of view on our present situation regarding networking.
 Looking at the early days of aviation, we can clearly see the effect of society sticking to standards and at the same time pioneers building absurd machines.
-It is still possible to enjoy comedy documentaries mocking failures and oddness of designs that a century later are strongly affecting modern day flying machines.
+It is still possible to enjoy documentaries mocking failures and oddness of designs that a century later are strongly affecting modern day flying machines.
 We should consider that we are living the early days of global networking, and we are pretty much stuck to one of the first designs, metaphorically, flying on a wooden biplane.

 Comic documentary joking at the oddness of designs massively used today